nomadics9/NixOS-Flake/README.md

 4. update and switch or boot the flake
    > nix flake update
     - switch or boot
-   > sudo nixos-rebuild switch --flake .#sager <---- change username in configuration.nix and flake.nix
+   > sudo nixos-rebuild switch --flake .#nomad <---- change username in configuration.nix and flake.nix
-5. copy .config to ~/.config
+5. copy .config to ~/
-   > cp -r .config ~/.config
+   > cp -r .config ~/

 Extras:
 For GTK theming